Bangladesh slams India over fugitive ex-PM Hasina’s first public address

 She was sentenced to death in absentia by a Dhaka court in November for incitement, issuing an order to kill and inaction to prevent atrocities during her government’s crackdown on the 2024 uprising, in which more than 1,400 people were killed.

-In an audio address played on Friday to a packed Foreign Correspondents’ Club of South Asia in New Delhi, Hasina accused Muhammad Yunus, the head of Bangladesh’s interim government, of being a “murderous fascist” and said Bangladesh would “never experience free and fair elections” under him.
+In an audio address played on Friday to a packed Foreign Correspondents’ Club in New Delhi, Hasina accused Muhammad Yunus, the head of Bangladesh’s interim government, of being a “murderous fascist” and said Bangladesh would “never experience free and fair elections” under him.
 More than 100,000 people watched the address, which was broadcast online.

-Bangladesh is scheduled to hold its first general election since Hasina’s ouster on February 12.
+Bangladesh is scheduled to hold its first general election since Hasina’s removal on February 12.
 Her Awami League party is banned from participating in the vote after the Election Commission suspended its registration in May.

-The Foreign Ministry’s statement said Hasina “openly called for the removal” of the interim government and issued “blatant incitements to her party loyalists and the general public to carry out acts of terror” to derail the upcoming elections.
+The Foreign Ministry’s statement said Hasina “openly called for the removal” of the interim government and issued “blatant incitements to her party loyalists and the general public to carry out acts of terror” to derail the upcoming election.

 The ministry added that her speech set a “dangerous precedent” that could “seriously impair bilateral relations” with India, which has so far ignored Bangladesh’s request to extradite Hasina.